xdrpp/stc/cmd/stc/stc.1.md

 Note that if file contains a '/' character, the file is taken relative to the current working directory or root directory.
 If it does not, the file is stored in stc's configuration directory.

+`-l`
+:	Learn all signers associated with an account.
+Queries horizon and stores the signers under the network's configuration directory, so that it can verify signatures from all keys associated with the account.
+Only available in default mode.

 `-list-keys`
 :	List all private keys stored under the configuration directory.